Sathvik0077x/AI-study-chatbot/README.md

 # AI Chatbot With Memory

 A command-line AI chatbot built using Python and Groq's LLM API.
 The chatbot maintains conversation memory by storing and resending the full message history with every API request.
+It gets you things in a single line answer so it wont make things complex

 ---